sritchie73/BootstrapQTL/README.md

 install_github("InouyeLab/BootstrapQTL")
 ```

 A future release on CRAN is planned.

 ## Package tutorial

-The following package tutorial and code exampl
+The following package tutorial and code example

 BootstrapQTL makes use of the [MatrixEQTL](http://www.bios.unc.edu/research/genomic_software/Matrix_eQTL/)
 package and therefore requires data to be loaded into R as per the